President, Massachusetts Eye and Ear

-A graduate of the College of Wooster in Wooster, Ohio, Fernandez received his master’s degree in Government Administration from the University of Pennsylvania.
-He serves as the Chairman of the Conference of Boston Teaching Hospitals and is a member of the American College of Healthcare Executives and the Healthcare Roundtable.
-In addition, he is a member of the American Association of Eye and Ear Centers of Excellence, a member of the Massachusetts Hospital Association's Board of Trustees, and a member of the Suffolk University Board of Trustees.
+He is a graduate of the College of Wooster in Wooster, Ohio, and he holds a Master’s degree in Government Administration from the University of Pennsylvania.
+A dedicated member of the Boston health care and business executive community, Fernandez serves as Chairman of the Conference of Boston Teaching Hospitals and as a member of Healthcare Roundtable, the American Association of Eye and Ear Centers of Excellence and the Suffolk University Board of Trustees.

 Fernandez has shared his insight and expertise through invited lectures at the MIT Sloan School of Management, the Dartmouth College Tuck School of Business, Harvard Medical School, the Simmons College School of Management and Suffolk University.